vcse59/Generative-AI-MCP-Application/README.md

 ## Usage

 - Open the chat-app in your browser(http://localhost:5000).
-- Enter your message and interact with the AI.
+- Enter your message and interact with the AI. e.g, `Add 10 and 299 numbers`
 - The mcp-client and mcp-server handle message routing and AI generation.

 ## Security